 The first year is split into two parts: the Living in Harmony Course, which consists of seven weekends, lays the foundations for Shiatsu-Acupressure practice.
 This is followed by the Living in Harmony Completion, which consists of six weekends.
-We use continuous assessments as well as monthly worksheets and homework assignments.
+We use continuous assessments through monthly worksheets and homework assignments.

 The second year introduces Zen Shiatsu theory and muscles, the third year Traditional Chinese Medicine, Physiology and Pathology.
 Each year builds on the knowledge gained in previous years.
 By the end of the course you will have satisfied all the requirements laid down by The Shiatsu Society.

 Homework and practical assessments are spread throughout each year.
-They cover subjects like anatomy, pathology, case studies and character profiles.
+They cover subjects like anatomy, pathology, case studies and character profiles to develop your understanding.

-Our course has been ratified by The Shiatsu Society.
-All students completing this course are automatically placed on the register of the Shiatsu Society.
+Our course has been ratified by The Shiatsu Society and Laser Learning.
+All students completing this course are automatically placed on the professional register of the Shiatsu Society.

-The work in the first year gives a good grounding for anyone interested in complementary health or growth work.
+The work in the first year gives a good grounding for anyone interested in Bodywork, Complementary Therapies or growth work.

-The First Year Living in Harmony Completion course curriculum will introduce the following topics.
+The Living in Harmony Completion course curriculum will introduce the following topics.

-- Governing Vessel and Conception Vessel (final two meridians)
+- Governing Vessel and Conception Vessel (the final two meridians)

 - Touch-based ways of working with the 5 Elements